 “We ordered lots of samples from various companies but nothing felt right both in terms of tone and quality.
-It was my husband who then came across V4 Wood Flooring researching ideas on Instagram.
+It was my partner who then came across V4 Wood Flooring researching ideas on Instagram.
 He saw lots of lovely homes that had tagged their V4 floors in pictures and we were really impressed with the look of the floors.”

 The couple then visited a local flooring shop and discovered the V4 collection on display.
 “Seeing the floors close-up we could really see the quality of them.
 The showroom didn’t have the full collection on display so when we got home we headed to the V4 website to order a selection of samples.
 We had already decided on a plank style over herringbone, and when the samples arrived we knew straight away the Urban Nature Fired Brick wood floor was the one.”